Back to blogs

 A later salary negotiation

-It is vital an employer does follow up on this negotiation after a probation period or if a performance target is hit, so get this in writing if possible.
+It is vital an employer follows up on this negotiation after a probation period or if a performance target is hit, so get this in writing if possible.

 Shares or profit sharing